fish-shell/fish-shell/doc_src/tutorial.rst

 Autosuggestions
 ---------------

-As you type fish will suggest commands to the right of the cursor, in gray.
+As you type ghoti will suggest commands to the right of the cursor, in gray.
 For example:

 .. parsed-literal::
     :class: highlight